 - Low fat latté (675 mL or 12 oz)

 - Homemade smoothie (250 mL or 1 cup)

-- To make a smoothie, blend together fruit, yogurt and milk or soy beverage.
+- To make a smoothie, blend together fruit, yogurt and milk or unsweetened fortified soy beverage.

-- Unsweetened applesauce (125 mL or ½ cup) sprinkled with cinnamon and toasted sliced almonds (15 mL or 1 tablespoon)
+- Unsweetened applesauce (125 mL or ½ cup) sprinkled with cinnamon and toasted almond slices (15 mL or 1 tablespoon)

-- To make a yogurt popsicle, blend together fruit, yogurt and milk, then pour into popsicle mold trays and freeze.
+- To make a yogurt popsicle, blend together fruit, yogurt and milk, then pour into popsicle mold tray and freeze.

-- Unsalted nuts such as almonds or walnuts (60 mL or ¼ cup)
+- Unsalted nuts such as almonds or walnuts (60 mL or ¼ cup is a serving)

 - Homemade trail mix (60 mL or ¼ cup)

-- Mix together dried whole grain cereal, dried fruit, unsalted nuts or seeds.
+- Mix together dried whole grain cereal, unsweetened dried fruit, unsalted nuts or seeds.

 - Whole grain crackers (approximately 4 to 6 crackers or 30 g) with cheese (50 g or 1½ ounces) or nut butter (30 mL or 2 tablespoons)

 - 4-inch pancake (1) with almond butter (15 mL or 1 tablespoon)

 - Hardboiled egg (1) sliced and spread on whole grain toast (1 slice)